sekika/swrcfit/README.md

 This data has weight of 1 for the suction of 0, 20, 40, 70, 100 and 3
 for the suction of 1050.

-## Preparation of setting file

-When setting file is specified, it is read before calculation starts.
+## Calulation options

+Calculation options can be specified from command line option in the form of `parameter=value`.
+Calculation option can also be specified with a file where a set of calculatio options are written.
+If the setting involves a character "=", swrcfit evaluates the equation.
+If the setting does not have "=" character, swrcfit understands that it is a filename and read setting from the specified file.

 A sample setting file is included in the source package as `setting.txt` ([download](https://raw.githubusercontent.com/sekika/swrcfit/master/setting.txt)).
 The file describes the default setting of the program; when setting